senekor/keyberon/README.md

 you are interested in or easily insert your own code in between.

 This crate is a no_std crate, running on stable rust.
-To use it on a given MCU, you need GPIO throw the [embedded hal crate](https://crates.io/crates/embedded-hal) to read the key states, and the [usb-device crate](https://crates.io/crates/usb-device) for USB communication.
+To use it on a given MCU, you need GPIO through the [embedded hal crate](https://crates.io/crates/embedded-hal) to read the key states, and the [usb-device crate](https://crates.io/crates/usb-device) for USB communication.